 We kick off our ‘How To’ series on Thursday 25th September from 10am-11:00am US East Coast time exploring how we build power for social change on limited resources.

-Joining us to share how will be Marina Pavlic and Savo Manojlovic from Serbia on the Move.
+Joining us to share how to do it will be Marina Pavlic and Savo Manojlovic from Serbia on the Move.

 Since 2017, Serbia on the Move has operated with a limited or no budget for staffing, offices and campaigns, but that hasn’t stopped them.